exeAnon/Team-Fortress-2/custom/ToonHUD/ReadMe.txt

 			Other overrides shouldn't have conflicts.
 With ToonHUD Updater you can install all the overrides, customize colors and change fonts easily.

+			Font overrides, crosshairs and Custom stickybomb counter DO NOT WORK on Mac and Linux

 			How to install an override:

 			- Open Overrides folder
 			- Select override you want to install
 			- Open the folder (And sub folders beginning with "- ")
-			- Copy folders content to ToonHUD folder -> Copy and replace
+			- Copy folders content to toonhud folder -> Copy and replace

 	---------------------------------------------------------------------------------

-	Crosshair and hitmarker
+	Crosshair and hitmarker (for Windows only)

 		Open this file with a text editor: